frebib/compiler-construction/README.md

 ```

 #### Running the tests
-Compiling and running all available tests are as simple as running the following script which will initialise the 'test builder', compile all tests in `tests/` and run them, printing `PASS` or `FAIL` for each one in turn.
+Compiling and running all available tests are as simple as running the following script which will initialise the 'test builder', compile all tests in `test/` and run them, printing `PASS` or `FAIL` for each one in turn.

 ```
 ./testall
 ```

 #### Creating a test
-Simply drop a file following the structure below into the `tests/` directory and run the `testall <testname>` script to compile and run it.
+Simply drop a file following the structure below into the `test/` directory and run the `testall <testname>` script to compile and run it.

+There is a `newtest.sh` script in the `test/` folder that when called with an argument will generate an empty test from template with appropriate naming and in the correct format, just as below.

 ```
 /% TEST %/